Slide scanners are special scanners that are designed to digitize old photographs in the form of negative films.

 On top of that, this scanner has a Dmax of about 4.0.
 This is among the highest Dmax achievable by flatbed scanners.
 A higher Dmax reflects how well the scanner would be able to capture the tonal variations, hues, shades etc of the photos.

 The scanner comes with a 35mm adapter unit.
 The scanner can scan one 35 mm film strip at 9600 DPI.
 The scanner also comes with several guides to help you scan 35 mm as well as medium format films.

 Like most high end scanners, this too comes with plenty of built in technologies that can enhance your photos.
 The FARE Level 3 technology, for example, automatically corrects and retouches the images for you.
 Thus, it removes dust and scratches automatically.

-In the end this is a premium printer and if you value a high DPI, then this is on of the best slide scanners in 2019.
+In the end this is a premium printer and if you value a high DPI, then this is on of the best slide scanners.

 Epson Perfection V850 Pro is the creme de la creme of scanners for negative films.
 It does not have as high an optical resolution as the Canon CanoScan 9000F MKII above, but its optics technology creates some of the most robust results from negative slides.